-Note that there is a script which helps to automate this process: src/third_party/autotest/files/site_utils/setup_dev_autotest.sh
+Note that there is a script which will automate this process: src/third_party/autotest/files/site_utils/setup_dev_autotest.sh

-You will want to do this for changes that are not easily testable in the production server.
+You will want to re-run this script or the below steps for changes that are not easily testable in the production server.
 Generally this will not be needed for test development.
 This is if you are changing RPCs, The Scheduler, Any of the frontend GUI or common library changes.

 These instructions will only work with a Debian based installation.
 Most likely you can use the package names to set up Autotest for Fedora/Redhat.